Utah UCCJEA

 vacated, stayed, or modified by a court of a state having jurisdiction to do so

-under Part 2, Jurisdiction, or federal law.
+under Part 2, Jurisdiction, or federal law; or

-§ 78-45c-309.
-Service of petition and order
+78B-13-309.
+Service of petition and order.

 be served, by any method authorized by the law of this state, upon respondent